 “I lost everything: my home, my flesh, my identity.
 My kids sleep on the floor.”

 Back in December 2013, hundreds of thousands of people were forced to flee their homes as violence spread in the Central African Republic (CAR), with armed groups controlling parts of the country.
-Today, CAR continues to experience sporadic surges of violence forcing over 543,000 CAR refugees to remain in neighbouring Cameroon, Chad, the Democratic Republic of the Congo, and the Republic of the Congo, with smaller numbers in Sudan and South Sudan.
-This is the highest number of CAR refugees seen since the start of the crisis.
-In addition to the refugees, close to 700,000 people have been forced to flee inside the country.
-This figure represents an increase of about 60 per cent compared to 2016 numbers.
+Today, CAR continues to experience sporadic surges of violence forcing over 632,108 CAR refugees to remain in neighbouring Cameroon, Chad, the Democratic Republic of the Congo, and the Republic of the Congo, with smaller numbers in Sudan and South Sudan.
+In addition to the refugees, 630,834 people have been forced to flee inside the country.

 CAR had been experiencing a gradual transition towards peace and stability since late 2016, when both refugees and internally displaced people started to go back home.
 Now, insecurity is plaguing areas in the centre, northwest, east and south-east of CAR – some not previously affected by violence.